What is UEFI Secure Boot NOT?

 - Enable Secure Boot

-Why is it Manjaro Linux does not support Secure Boot?
+Why is Manjaro not supporting Secure Boot OOB?

-Linux distributions has tried various methods to support Secure Boot out-of-the-box during the installer.
+Linux distributions has tried various methods to support Secure Boot out-of-the-box using the installer.

 Fedora and Ubuntu deployed a shim they got signed by Microsoft - such shim will quickly be discovered and abused to circumvent Secure Boot for nefarious purposes.